Take the Online Training for the 2019-20 Year

 You can submit your charter anytime.

 Cal Poly doesn't restrict clubs from submitting charters after October 11, 2019.
-You can still submit a charter anytime during the year, and your club can again be eligible for recognition.
+You can still submit a charter anytime during the year, and your club will be eligible for recognition.

 - submit or electronically sign any paperwork, including reimbursements.